 Professor of Law

-Tonja Jacobi is a Professor of Law, having joined Northwestern Law School in 2004.
-Jacobi earned her PhD in political science from Stanford University, where she wrote her dissertation on separation of powers constraints on the judiciary.
-She also holds a Masters from the University of California, Berkeley and a law degree from the Australian National University.
-Her areas of interest include judicial politics, game theory, American governmental institutions and constitutional law.
-Her current projects include an empirical assessment of the ideological nature of intellectual property cases, a survey of public choice as applied to the judiciary, and a formal model of judicial-congressional interactions in constitutional issues.
+Tonja Jacobi joined Northwestern Law School in 2004.
+She earned her PhD in political science from Stanford University, where she wrote her dissertation on separation of powers constraints on the judiciary.
+She also holds a Masters from the University of California, Berkeley and a law degree with first class honors from the Australian National University.
+Her areas of interest include judicial politics and behavior, advice and consent nominations, and constitutional criminal procedure.
+Her current projects include a formal model of judicial choice among cases for certiorari, and a theory of judicial review centered on constitutional stability.

 Areas of Expertise

 - Judicial Politics

 - Strategic Judicial Preference Revelation in 57 journal of law and economics (forthcoming 2014) (with Alvaro Bustos).

 - The Attrition of Rights under Parole in 87 southern california law review (forthcoming 2014) (with Song Richardson and Gregory Barr).

 - The Filibuster and Reconciliation: The Future of Majoritarian Lawmaking in the U.S. Senate in 47 uc davis law review 261 (2013) (with Jeff Vandam).

 - The Law and Economics of the Exclusionary Rule in 87 notre dame law review 585 (2012).

 - The Role of Politics and Economics in Explaining Variation in Litigation Rates in the U.S. States in 38 journal of legal studies 205-233 (2009).